 In the 1940s, The Ranch was purchased by F.S.
 LeGrow.
 He hired well-known horse trainer, Grover Bowles as The Ranch’s manager.
 When Grover died, his wife, Hazel, and daughter, Sara Jane, took up the reins running The Ranch.
 Sara Jane’s Cottage is named after this enterprising woman.
 To illustrate our history, designer Jet Zarkadas tracked down and reprinted photographs of Philipsburg and the surrounding area from the Montana Historical Society archives.
 These rare snapshots of frontier life pepper the walls of the Granite Lodge and accommodations.

 Subsequent owners include a former member of the Roosevelt administration, named Hobson, rodeo cowboy Buckles Standinger, military officer Paul Burdette, Donna and Dean Strand and Max Watson.
 The current owner, Jim Manley, spent 20 years looking for the perfect ranch, following his childhood love of the West.
-Manley searched for specific qualities in a ranch, including a river running through the property, a nearby ski hill and an area that did not have poisonous snakes or grizzly bears.
+Manley searched for specific qualities in a ranch, including a river running through the property, a nearby ski hill and an area that did not have venomous snakes or grizzly bears.

 In 2007, his search for the perfect ranch ended.
 After several years of enjoying The Ranch with friends and family, he decided to share the experience with others.
 By adding accommodations and restoring historic buildings, it became The Ranch at Rock Creek luxury guest ranch it is today.